AdvaySingh1/gigaflow-orchestrator/README.md

 make ping
 ```

+## Run All Experiments (End-to-End and Microbenchmarks)

-- To setup and run all end-to-end and microbenchmark experiments, run the following sequence of commands:
+To setup and run all end-to-end and microbenchmark experiments, run the following sequence of commands:

 ```sh
 # retrieve rulesets and traffic from NGAS (collector) and place them on OVS and TGEN
 make setup-ovs-accel-experiment